S0NN1/ing-sw-2020-piemonti-pirovano-sonnino/README.md

 - [WIN] Add the enviromental variables following this guide: https://www.tutorialspoint.com/maven/maven_environment_setup.htm

-Once you have maven installed, navigate to the project home directory (whereas the POM.xml file is located) and execute the following commands:
+Once you have maven installed, open a terminal and navigate to the project home directory (where the POM.xml file is located); execute the following commands:
 ```
 - mvn clean     (to clean previously compilation leftovers)
 - mvn package   (to build the new version of the project)